 Indigenous Education Coordinator, Mountain View School Division

-These courageous young people are championing youth mental health and well-being across Canada as members of Kids Help Phone’s 2023 National Youth Council (NYC).
+These courageous young people are supporting youth and their mental health and well-being across Canada as members of the 2024 National Youth Council (NYC) at Kids Help Phone.

 Anjana Sudharshan